Albright Memorial Building: History

 During World War II, the Scranton Public Library participated in the Victory Book Campaign, which encouraged the public to donate gently used or new books to soldiers fighting overseas.
 Former library director Harold A Wooster was the chairman of the Victory Book Campaign for Lackawanna County in 1942.
 A direct telephone line for the campaign was even installed in the Albright Memorial Library to help facilitate the donation of books.
 The library collected the books to prepare them to be shipped to main hubs before being transported to the soldiers.
 During the 1942 Victory Book Campaign, Lackawanna County collected almost 35,000 books.
 An additional 6,000 books would be donated during the campaign in 1943.

-In April of 1985, the Lackawanna County Library System acquired the First Church of Christ, Scientist church located next door to the Albright Memorial Library.
+In April 1985, the Lackawanna County Library System acquired the First Church of Christ, Scientist church located next door to the Albright Memorial Library.
 The children’s section, which was located on the first floor of the library, would be moved into this building to create the Lackawanna County Children’s Library.
 The new Children’s Library would open on December 12, 1987.

-The Albright Memorial Library has remained open almost continuously from that date in May of 1893.
+The Albright Memorial Library has remained open almost continuously from that date in May 1893.
 Through the years, it has briefly closed during the Spanish Flu Pandemic of 1918 and at various times throughout its history for renovations.
 On May 22, 1978, the Albright Memorial Building was placed on the National Register of Historic Places.
 During 2020, the library was completely closed from March through June due to the COVID-19 pandemic It would reopen to the public in mid-June.
 Today, library services are fully open and available to the public.